meisben/easyEEZYbotARM/README.md

 The code library allows the user to easily map x,y,z co-ordinates to joint angles, so that the EEZYbotARM can be controlled in 3-D space
 ![inverseKinematics](images/inverseKinematics.png)

-### Simulation and plotting the robot arm workspace
+### Simulation the robot arm, and plotting the robot arm workspace
 The code library allows the user to easily plot a (simulated) robot arm.
 It is easy to calculate and plot the robot arm workspace.
 As well as checking whether a cartesian (x,y,z) point is within or outside the workspace.
 ![plottingAndWorkspace](images/plottingAndWorkspace.png)